alejandrodss/node-course-final/README.md

-npm run start -> it will start the server using pm2 npm run stop  -> will stop the server npm run build -> it will compile .ts files into .js for node server usage
+npm run start -> it will start the server using pm2 npm run stop  -> will stop the server npm run build -> it will compile .ts files into .js for node server usage npm run populate-db -> run the script to populate db with initial values.
+Before run this task make sure you build the project first.

 How to run the project
 Set up the project by running npm install